 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Sims Limited is a steel business based in Australia.
-Sims shares (SGM) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Sims has a trailing 12-month revenue of around $4.9 billion..
+Sims shares (SGM) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Sims has a trailing 12-month revenue of around $4.7 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Sims